mukeshsandela/DOCKER_PROJECT/README.md

 This project on opencart that is a online store management.
 Project is capabale for store management with one click.

 ### what is the opencart
 OpenCart is an online store management system.
 It is PHP-based, using a MySQL database and HTML components.
 Support is provided for different languages and currencies.
-As of May 2016, 342,000 websites were using OpenCart.

 ### Technology used
 Docker(Containerization technology) on Red Hat Enterprise Linux 8.